ukoloff/without/README.md

 ### `notag`

-`print` that can contain not only text, but any tags either.
+`text` that can contain not only text, but any tags either.
 Think of `notag` as tag without name, who doesn't wrap its contents into `<>`...`</>`.
 As regular tags, it can take attributes from the first argument, but it silently ignores them (nowhere to put arguments into).